 These designations aren’t separate species.
 You can move between types quite easily.
 Everyone can learn the practices of successful, valued writers.

-That’s the subject of my latest book, The Workplace Writer’s Process.
+That’s the subject of my book, The Workplace Writer’s Process.

 It offers easy-to-implement advice to transform your writing on the job.
 Whether you are aspirational, frustrated, overburdened, unproductive, reluctant, or inadvertent, use the practices in this book to become a successful, valued writer in the workplace.